 As for the climate, the Copper Canyon region enjoys a subtropical climate with average temperatures ranging from 18-22 degrees Celsius.
 However, it’s important to note that the temperature can drop significantly at night, so ensure you pack accordingly.

-At the foot of the canyons, the temperature is usually warm and humid all year round.
+The temperature is usually warm and humid all year round at the foot of the canyons.
 However, April to June is the hottest period in the area.
 These months experience chronic drought, which ends in July at the start of the rainy season.

-See related: 20 Most Scenic Bike Trails Across America
+See Related: Most Scenic Bike Trails Across America

 What to do in Barranca del Cobre